Australian and New Zealand Childhood Arthritis Risk factor Identification Study (ANZ CLARITY)

 Why do boys get JIA less often than girls?

-Another of our ongoing research projects uses different methods to determine how the risk of developing JIA might differ between the sexes.
-Many more girls get JIA than boys.
+Girls are more likely to develop JIA than boys.
 We have looked at over 60 genetic changes known to be associated with developing JIA overall.
 We have shown for the first time that several of these genetic changes increase the risk of developing JIA differently depending on whether you are a boy or girl.
 This work suggests that the genetic causes of JIA differ between the sexes.
-To take this further, we are now investigating whether genetic changes on the Y chromosome, which only males have, might contribute to the risk of developing JIA in boys.
+To take this further, we are now investigating whether genetic changes on the Y chromosome - which only males have - play a role in JIA risk.

 Are Vitamin D and Sunshine related to JIA?